 We are offering a Golden Hello (10% of salary) for those in post for 2 years and a relocation package of up to £8,000

-An excellent opportunity has arisen for an experienced Clinical or Forensic Psychologist, who is passionate about working with women who require secure care, to join the Women's Forensic Service within the West London Specialist and Forensic Service.
-This is a part time 8B post (0.8wte) based on the Enhanced Medium Secure wards in The Orchard Unit but we would welcome discussion with individuals who are looking for a full-time role.
+An excellent opportunity has arisen for a Clinical or Forensic Psychologist, who is passionate about working with women who require secure care, to join the Women's Forensic Service within the West London Specialist and Forensic Service.
+This is a full-time Band 8a post (1.0wte) but the post could also be appointed at Band 7 as a preceptorship towards an 8a role for the right applicant wishing to develop from Band 7.
+Responsibilities would be adjusted accordingly.
 A relocation package is also available for qualifying individuals.

 West London NHS Trust provides a broad range of forensic mental health care in adult male, female and adolescent services, across high, medium and low security settings, as well as in a community and court diversion setting.
 The trust provides specialist forensic mental health care across eight boroughs in North West London, in addition to national enhanced medium and high secure services.

 Main duties of the job